ssbc/rooms2/docs/Setup/Sign-in with SSB.md

 ### Specification

 An [internal user](../Stakeholders/Internal%20user.md) known by its SSB ID `cid` is connected to the room via secret-handshake and muxrpc.
 A browser client is supposedly the same person or agent as the internal user and wishes to gain access to the web dashboard.
-All HTTP requests SHOULD be done with HTTPS.
+All HTTP requests MUST be done with HTTPS.

 The three sides (browser client, SSB peer, and room server) perform the following [challenge-response authentication](https://en.wikipedia.org/wiki/Challenge%E2%80%93response_authentication) protocol, specified as a UML sequence diagram.
 We use the shorthands `cc`, `sr`, `sc`, and `cr` to mean: